openhab/openhab-addons/bundles/org.openhab.binding.magentatv/README.md

 |        |position       |Number   |Position in minutes within a movie.                                       |
 |        |duration       |Number   |Remaining time in minutes, usually not updated for TV program             |

+Please note:

+- POWER is a toggle button, not an on/off switch.
+The binding tries to detect and maintain the correct state, but due to device limitations this is not always possible.
+Make sure the receiver's and binding's state are in sync when OH is restarted (binidng assume state OFF).
-Please note: Channels receiving event information get updated when changing the channel or playing a video.
+- Channels receiving event information get updated when changing the channel or playing a video.
 There is no way to read the current status, therefore they don't get initialized on startup nor being updated in real-time.

 The player channel supports the following actions: